Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-05.md

 Summary: Resetting multiplot.py due to errors, fixing related utils/options, adding perihelion test, and beginning re-implementation of perihelion logic in multiplot.

 (Log remains open for further updates on 2025-05-05)

+---

+## Debug & Fix: Perihelion Offset Diagnostic Test

+- **Issue:** The diagnostic test `tests/test_plot_perihelion_windows.py` produced confusing results (small non-zero offsets at perihelion, or a "wall of zeros") due to incorrect sampling logic.
+- **Fix:** Updated the test to correctly sample symmetrically around the *exact* perihelion time using `np.interp`.
+This ensures the degrees-from-perihelion value is precisely zero at the zero-hour offset.
+- **Documentation:** Updated `docs/implementation_plans/perihelion_axis_plan_v2.md` with a detailed explanation of the issue, the fix, and the final successful test output.

+## Push: v2.15

+- Version: 2025_05_05_v2.15
+- Commit message: ⭐ GLORY to PSP: We have Degrees From Perihelion! (v2.15)

+Summary: Perihelion axis feature is now complete, fully matching Carrington longitude axis formatting and behavior.
+All tests pass.
+See implementation plan and above for details.

+(Log remains open for further updates on 2025-05-05)